isomerpages/mse-zerowaste/_zero-waste/09-chapter7.md

 **Schools and youth**

-Beyond these specific initiatives, MEWR and the NEA have been encouraging schools and youths to organise ground-up initiatives to promote environmentally-friendly practices.
+Beyond these specific initiatives, MSE and the NEA have been encouraging schools and youths to organise ground-up initiatives to promote environmentally-friendly practices.

-Since March 2019, MEWR, together with the
+Since March 2019, MSE, together with the
 National Youth Council, has been engaging youth leaders on our environmental policies and programmes.
 Through their lens, we hope